Orchestrator#

 2app_multi_shard_client = Client(multi_shard_config, logger_name="Model: multi shard logger")

-Colocated database:
+Colocated Orchestrator:

 1# Initialize a SmartRedis client for the colocated database